khan-tanvir/khan-tanvir/README.md

 🎓 Pursuing a Master's degree in Graphics Programming and High-Performance Computing<br><br>
 💼 Developing and maintaining web and mobile applications<br><br>
 🚀 <strong>Current Projects:</strong><br>
-• Creating a cross-platform renderer<br>
+• Creating a cross-platform renderer with Vulkan and DX12, using MoltenVK on MacOS<br>
 • Adding custom songs to Rocksmith 2014 🎸<br><br>
 🔮 <strong>Portfolio </strong>coming soon!<br><br>
 ✨ <strong>Let's connect!</strong> Feel free to reach out for discussions, collaborations, or to explore potential projects.